Chocolate Chip Scones

 You can definitely make this chocolate chip scones recipe ahead, although I'd recommend baking them as soon as the dough is made.

-It’s not a good idea to keep raw scone dough hanging around too long, because the baking powder starts working as soon as liquid hits it.
-You want to utilize that rise as soon as it’s happening!
-If you wait it will poof up and then deflate.
+It's not a good idea to keep raw scone dough hanging around too long, because the baking powder starts working as soon as liquid hits it.
+You want to utilize that rise as soon as it happens!
+If you wait, it will poof up and then deflate.
+So go ahead and bake them!

 Scones chocolate chip recipe baked in triangles and drizzled with dark chocolate.